Quality and Design Problems

 Check out the options page for the 1968 Corvette

 and you'll notice that 65% of the 1968s sold were convertibles.
 This compares with 43% for 1969 and 38% in 1970.
 This is not because convertibles were super popular for 1968.
 When the new generation 1968 C3 was introduced in 1967, only convertibles were available.
-What happened is that originally the coupe was to be a full targa style roof, similar to what was eventually used in the C4 which was introduced as a 1984 model.
+What happened is that originally the coupe was to be a full targa style roof, similar to what was eventually used in the C4.
 The body style suffered from torsional stability problems - the roof could not be removed or installed unless the Corvette was on a flat surface.
 This meant that the first 10,000 1968 Corvettes were all convertibles.
 A panicked effort resulted in the T-Top design and its' production started in January 1968.
 The situation was a problem for the convertible top supplier who was initially told that 60 units a day would work but then had to produce twice that.
 Compounding the situation was that if a customer liked and wanted the new body style of the C3, their only choice was the ragtop.

 Note: Clicking on an image with this symbol (